-The unstressed there at the start of sentences like (a) is not usually considered to be an adverb like the stressed form.
-Rather, it is an “empty” subject of the verb after it, similar to the “empty” use of it (see 103.
-Using “it” for a Subsequent Verb).
+The weak there in sentences like (a) is not usually viewed as an adverb like the stressed form.
+Rather, it tends to be seen as an “empty” subject of the verb after it, similar to the “empty” use of it (see 103.
+Postponed Subjects in “It” Sentences).
 The verb, however, agrees not with there, but with the noun or pronoun after it (its “complement”).
 Sentence (a), for example, needs there are, not there is, because of the plurality of factors.
 For the normal rules of verb agreement, see 12.
 Singular and Plural Verb Choices.

 (b) At the end there is a list of references.

-Existential there is generally said to be desirable in sentences where the verb is BE (or one of a small group of alternatives, such as ARISE and SEEM) and the first word(s) would, without there, be an indefinite noun.
-Thus, there in sentence (a) prevents the first words being Several factors are able …, and in (b) prevents beginning A list … .
+The value of there in sentences like (a) and (b) is generally said to be its prevention of BE coming after an indefinite noun subject.
+Thus, there in (a) prevents the first words being Several factors are able …, and in (b) prevents beginning A list … .

 (d) There is a workable strategy for reducing traffic: road charges.

-Sometimes there is a colon after the general idea as in (d), and sometimes a full stop.
-A colon is necessary if the more precise information is a single noun expression, like road charges in (d), or a short list.
-A choice between a colon and a full stop exists when the more precise information is able to stand alone as a single sentence.
-A full stop becomes necessary, on the other hand, when the precise information needs to be given in multiple sentences.
+Sometimes there is a colon after the introduction as in (d), and sometimes a full stop.
+A colon is necessary if the following idea is not a possible sentence, like road charges above.
+A choice between a colon and a full stop exists when the idea can stand alone as a single sentence.
+A full stop becomes necessary when the idea needs to be given in multiple sentences.
 For an example, see 122.
 Signpost Words in Multi-Sentence Lists.

-The characterisation here is expressed by benefit (used countably or uncountably), and it applies to the action travelling widely.
-In general, the characterising word will be the noun after there is, and the action or situation will be written next, usually after the preposition in but sometimes after that:
+The characterisation here is expressed by the underlined words, and is being applied to the action travelling widely.
+In general, there needs to combine with BE and a noun like value, and the characterised action or situation will come next, linked usually by in, but sometimes by that:

 (f) There is no surprise (in the fact) that winters are warmer.

 Sentences with a characterising there are also considered in the post 78.
 Infinitive versus Preposition after Nouns.
-They are very similar to the kind of it sentence that is the topic of 103.
-Using “it” for a Subsequent Verb.
+They are very similar to the kind of it sentence that features in 103.
+Postponed Subjects in “It” Sentences.
 Indeed they can often be paraphrased with a starting it: